Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 > [!note]
 >
-> Alarm: Instead of hearing a mental ping when the alarm is triggered, the caster hears a scream.
+> [[5.
+Mechanics/Spells/Alarm.md\|Alarm]]: Instead of hearing a mental ping when the alarm is triggered, the caster hears a scream.
 >
-> Bigby's hand: The conjured hand is skeletal.
+> [[5.
+Mechanics/Spells/Bigbys Hand.md\|Bigby's hand]]: The conjured hand is skeletal.
 >
-> Find familiar: The familiar is undead—not a celestial, fey, or fiend—and is immune to features that turn undead.
+> [[5.
+Mechanics/Spells/Find Familiar.md\|Find familiar]]: The familiar is undead—not a celestial, fey, or fiend—and is immune to features that turn undead.
 >
-> Find steed: The summoned steed is undead—not a celestial, fey, or fiend—and is immune to features that turn undead.
+> [[5.
+Mechanics/Spells/Find Steed.md\|Find steed]]: The summoned steed is undead—not a celestial, fey, or fiend—and is immune to features that turn undead.
 >
-> Find the path: A child's spirit appears and guides the caster to the desired location.
+> [[5.
+Mechanics/Spells/Find The Path.md\|Find the path]]: A child's spirit appears and guides the caster to the desired location.
 The spirit can't be harmed and doesn't speak.
 >
-> Fog cloud: Misty, harmless claws form in the fog.
+> [[5.
+Mechanics/Spells/Fog Cloud.md\|Fog cloud]]: Misty, harmless claws form in the fog.
 >
-> Gust of wind: A ghastly moan accompanies the summoned wind.
+> [[5.
+Mechanics/Spells/Gust Of Wind.md\|Gust of wind]]: A ghastly moan accompanies the summoned wind.
 >
-> Mage hand: The summoned hand is skeletal.
+> [[5.
+Mechanics/Spells/Mage Hand.md\|Mage hand]]: The summoned hand is skeletal.
 >
-> Maze: The surfaces of the demiplane's maze are made of mortared skulls and bones.
+> [[5.
+Mechanics/Spells/Maze.md\|Maze]]: The surfaces of the demiplane's maze are made of mortared skulls and bones.
 >
-> Phantom steed: The steed resembles a skeletal horse.
+> [[5.
+Mechanics/Spells/Phantom Steed.md\|Phantom steed]]: The steed resembles a skeletal horse.
 >
-> Rary's telepathic bond: Characters linked together by the spell can't shake the feeling that something vile is telepathically eavesdropping on them.
+> [[5.
+Mechanics/Spells/Rarys Telepathic Bond.md\|Rary's telepathic bond]]: Characters linked together by the spell can't shake the feeling that something vile is telepathically eavesdropping on them.
 >
-> Revivify: A creature restored to life by a revivify spell screams upon regaining consciousness, as though waking from some horrible nightmare.
+> [[5.
+Mechanics/Spells/Revivify.md\|Revivify]]: A creature restored to life by a [[5.
+Mechanics/Spells/Revivify.md\|revivify]] spell screams upon regaining consciousness, as though waking from some horrible nightmare.
 >
-> Spirit guardians: The spirits appear as ghostly, skeletal warriors.
+> [[5.
+Mechanics/Spells/Spirit Guardians.md\|Spirit guardians]]: The spirits appear as ghostly, skeletal warriors.
 >
-> Wall of stone: A wall created by the spell has ghastly faces sculpted into it, as though tortured spirits were somehow trapped within the stone.
+> [[5.
+Mechanics/Spells/Wall Of Stone.md\|Wall of stone]]: A wall created by the spell has ghastly faces sculpted into it, as though tortured spirits were somehow trapped within the stone.
 ^0a7

 ### Resurrection Madness

 In Barovia, the souls of the dead are as trapped as the souls of the living.
 They become caught in the mists and can't travel to the afterlife.

 When a humanoid who has been dead for at least 24 hours returns to life, either by way of a spell or some supernatural means, it gains a random form of indefinite madness brought on by the realization that its spirit is trapped in Barovia, likely forever.
-To determine how this madness is expressed, roll on the Indefinite Madness table in chapter 8 of the "Dungeon Master's Guide".
+To determine how this madness is expressed, roll on the [[5.
+Mechanics/Tables/Indefinite Madness.md\|Indefinite Madness]] table in chapter 8 of the "Dungeon Master's Guide".

 ## Barovians